-3.17 At any time after receiving an application for authorisation or registration (or a variation of either of these) and before determining it, we can require the applicant to provide such further information as we reasonably consider necessary to enable us to determine the application.
-Where applications are incomplete (when they do not have all the information we need), we will ask in writing for more information.
+17_At any time after receiving an application for authorisation or registration (or a.
+3.18 variation of either of these) and before determining it, we can require the applicant to. provide such further information as we reasonably consider necessary to enable us to. determine the application.
+Where an application is incomplete, applicants will need to provide information promptly to avoid delay to consideration of their application (see applications are incomplete (when they do not have 'Timing'all the information we need), we will ask in writing for more information.
 We will then confirm the date from which we consider the application to be complete.
-The timings set out in Part IV of this chapter will run from that date.
+The timings set out in Part IV of this chapter) will run from that date.

-Duty to advise of material changes in an application (regulations 20 PSRs 2017 and 17 EMRs)
+Duty to advise of material changes in an application (regulation 20 PSRs 2017 and 17 EMRs)

-- 3.18 We attach considerable importance to the completeness and accuracy of the information provided to us.
+18 We attach considerable importance to the completeness and accuracy of the 3.49 information provided to us.
 If there is, or is likely to be, any material change in the information provided for an application before we have made our decision on it, the applicant must notify us.
 This also applies if it becomes apparent to the applicant that there is incorrect or incomplete information in the application.
 The requirements also apply to changes to supplementary information already provided.
 If an applicant fails to provide accurate and complete information it will take longer to assess the application.
-In some cases, it could lead to the application being rejected. - 3.19 The applicant should notify the case officer assigned to the application of details of the change and provide the complete information or a correction of the inaccuracy (as the case may be) without undue delay.
-If the applicant expects a change in the future they must provide details as soon as they become aware of it.
-When providing this information the applicant will be asked to confirm that the rest of the information in the application remains true, accurate and complete.
+In some cases, it could lead to the application being rejected.